When can we help?

 Fun, self-growth and new knowledge and understanding are often words associated with life as a student; however, there are also times when demands can be high.
 What is happening at a personal level can also negatively affect your studies.
 This may lead to such problems as stress, depression, anxiety, and low self-esteem.

-You can contact a student counsellor when you need to talk with someone about your situation.
-We work preventively for good health via individual conversations and various group activities, workshops and lectures: you can see current activities in the calender at the student web.
-Our services are free of charge.
-We are bound by confidentiality and keep no records.
+You can contact a student counsellor when you need to talk to someone about your situation.
+We offer individual counselling and various group activities, workshops and lectures: you can see current activities further down on this page.
+Our services are free of charge and we are bound by confidentiality.

 Please note that we do not offer medical services.
-If you are sick and need medical care, you need to call 1177 (Vårdguiden) or contact a health center (vårdcentral).
-In cases of emergency, call 112.
+If you are ill and need medical care, you need to call 1177 (Vårdguiden) or contact a health center (vårdcentral).
+In case of emergency, call 112.

 Information about Medical and Dental Services